Going back to intimacy after giving birth can seem scary, even impossible. In fact, some new moms swear they’ll never have sex again. Ever!

 Adult toy retailers like HotCherry feature huge collections of sex toys for couples.
 There are clit suction toys, vibrators for couples, anal toys and so many other options you can test out.

 Sex is not just about penetration.
 There’s so much more you can do.
 Foreplay, sensual massages, petting, oral sex, passionate kissing, mutual masturbation and tantric sex are all highly satisfactory and a lot of fun for both parties involved.
 Sex is a lot more than the typical things that we do and chances are that you’ll discover at least a couple of activities that will give you intense pleasure without involving anything uncomfortable.
+Just make sure the product has a safe material.

 Start Planning Sex